MiniMarius/PS5hunter/README.md

 The PS5 Hunter project requires the following software and libraries to be installed:

-- Python 3.6 or higher
+- Python
-- Django 3.0 or higher
+- Django
 - BeautifulSoup4
 - Requests
+- Node
+- npm

 ## Usage

-In the near future, this project will be deployed for everyone to use.
-In this stage, to use the PS5 Hunter project, follow these steps:
+To use the PS5 Hunter project, follow these steps:

 1. Clone the project repository to your local machine.
 2. Install the required software and libraries listed above.